michaelw-0615/chongdiw-dataviz-portfolio/critique-by-design.md

 | [home page](https://cmustudent.github.io/tswd-portfolio-templates/) | [data viz examples](dataviz-examples) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

 # Critique by Design: Meat Production in Germany, 2016-2023
-In this project, I'll be redesigning the German meat production visualization published by the German Federal Statistical Office based on course contents and peer feedback.
+In this project, I'll be redesigning the German meat production visualization published by the Statistisches Bundesamt (Federal Statistics Office of Germany) based on course contents and peer feedback.

 ## Step one: the visualization